Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
 > You have now run through several **Time Series Analysis** queries, we can now look at creating **Time Series Functions**.
 >

+> aside negative
+>
+> ### Troubleshooting
+>
+> If you encounter issues in the **Time Series Analysis** section, use the following steps to **Troubleshoot**.
+>
+> #### RANGE BETWEEN Query Returning Error: Invalid window frame
+>
+> At the time of publishing this lab, in late May 2024, the RANGE BETWEEN function was in Private Preview, we have included it in the lab content below for reference.
+If you receive errors when running the RANGE BETWEEN queries, it may NOT be released in your region just yet, it is targeted to be Public Preview soon.
+Please review the [Snowflake Preview Features](https://docs.snowflake.com/en/release-notes/preview-features) page for more information.
+>

 <!-- ------------------------ -->